 Please cancel or modify your itinerary in My Trips ahead of your departure date if your travel plans have changed.
 When you cancel or modify your trip ahead of time, you’re helping our agents successfully assign seats a safe distance apart to those who are traveling on the aircraft and ensure weight and balance guidelines are met.
 We appreciate your support and understanding.

 Yes, although a difference in ticket price applies.
 Your current ticket value will be applied toward your new ticket.
-If you hold an international ticket purchased before April 17, 2020 for travel between March and December 31, 2020, you may choose to go to the same destination, and if you commence travel before December 31, 2020, we will waive the fare difference.
+If you hold an international ticket for travel into the U.S. purchased on or before January 12, 2021 for travel between January 12 and February 9, 2021, you may choose to go to the same destination, and if you commence travel before January 25, 2021, we will waive the fare difference.
 In all other instances (including without limitation any change to the origin or departure airports, cabin or product), applicable fare difference will apply

 To allow additional flexibility in making travel changes, we’re extending any Delta ticket for travel March 1, 2020, through March 31, 2021, booked before April 17, 2020, to permit travel until December 31, 2022.